ScorpioBroker/ScorpioBroker/docs/en/source/errorHandling.rst

 This section will provide info on the error handling mechanism for the Scorpio Broker system.

-Listed below are the events of the system:
+Listed below are the events of the system

 .. list-table::  **Error Handling**
    :widths: 5 15 35 15 10 20
    :header-rows: 1

    * - S.No.
      - Operation/Event
      - Scenario Description
      - Responsible  Module
      - Error Code/ Response
      - Action

    * - 1.
      - InvalidRequest
      - The request associated to the operation is syntactically invalid or includes wrong content
      - REST Controller
      - HTTP 400
      - Log the error & notify the requestor

    * - 2.
      - BadRequestData
      - The request includes input data which does not meet the requirements of the operation
      - REST Controller
      - HTTP 400
      - Log the error & notify the requestor

    * - 3.
      - AlreadyExists
      - The referred element already exists
      - REST Controller
      - HTTP 409
      - Log the error & notify the requestor

    * - 4.
      - OperationNotSupported
      - The operation is not supported
      - REST Controller
      - HTTP 422
      - Log the error & notify the requestor

    * - 5.
      - ResourceNotFound
      - The referred resource has not been found
      - REST Controller
      - HTTP 404
      - Log the error & notify the requestor

    * - 6.
      - InternalError
      - There has been an error during the operation execution
      - REST Controller
      - HTTP 500
      - Log the error & notify the requestor

    * - 7.
      - Method Not Allowed
      - There has been an error when a client invokes a wrong HTTP verb over a resource
      - REST Controller
      - HTTP 405
      - Log the error & notify the requestor

 Please note the errors can also be categorized into following categories for different exceptions that can occur internally to the implementation logic as well: